blbadger/blbadger.github.io/gpu-server.md

 ### Power Supply Units

+Now we get to a tricky part: powering a 1OU OCP server outside its native habitat (an OCP rack) using power supply units (PSUs) designed for different servers.
+Whilst most of the safety features of PSUs are retained when doing this (over-draw leads to current trip and shutdown etc.) this is obviously not the intended use of these components and therefore the manufacturers cannot be expected to have planned for it.
+If you are planning on assembling your own OCP server, proceed at your own risk.

-With a total TDP of around 1500 watts for the chips alone, perhaps the simplest power supply for this server would be a 2000W dell server PSU.
+With a total TDP of around 1500 watts for the chips alone, perhaps the simplest power supply would be a 2000W dell server PSU.
 Unfortunately these require 240V AC inputs, and I only have 120V outlets.
-Happily however other dell server PSUs are designed to be run in parallel (as they would be in their native environment) so instead we can just use two 1100W PSUs in parallel (with the current sharing pin connected to avoid burning out one while the other idles).
-1100W dell PSUs are very inexpensive on ebay, so I got a couple and started breaking them out (ie making them run outside their intended environment).
-I used dell z1100p PSUs, not to be confused with l1100e supplies that have very different pins.
+Happily however other dell server PSUs are designed to be run in parallel as they would be in their native environment, so instead we can just use two 1100W PSUs in parallel (with the current sharing pin connected to avoid burning out one while the other idles).
+1100W dell PSUs are very inexpensive on ebay, so I got a couple and started breaking them out, ie making them run outside their intended environment.
+I started with dell z1100p PSUs, not to be confused with l1100e supplies that have very different pinouts.

 ![psu]({{https://blbadger.github.io}}/server_setup/dell_psu.jpg)